Creator Economy 101: A Comprehensive Guide to Boost Your Income as a Content Creator

-Mark Zuckerberg, for example, announced that Facebook would be rolling out a slew of new monetization features, and investing $1 billion to support creators on Facebook and Instagram:
+Mark Zuckerberg, for example, announced in 2021 that Facebook would be rolling out a slew of new monetization features, and investing $1 billion to support creators on Facebook and Instagram:

 Among other things, Facebook is offering a new subscription newsletter service, Bulletin, to attract writers and challenge rival Substack.

 In addition, creators now earn on ads run on videos on Facebook and IGTV, and tipping during their live streams.
 Plus, Zuckerberg announced that additional funding would be available to support up-and-coming creators with standout content.

 Similarly, Snapchat introduced a daily $1 million bonus, shared among viral creators, when it launched its in-app short video Spotlight feature to compete with TikTok.

 Furthermore, many platforms let creators set up subscription paywalls for original content, or offer them a cut of ad revenues.